medilies/rm-q/README.md

 RmQ::deleteAll();
 ```

-Delete all the staged files using a command:
+Delete all the staged files using a command (you can also [schedule](https://laravel.com/docs/11.x/scheduling#scheduling-artisan-commands) it):

 ```shell
 php artisan rm-q:delete